 Drying Peppers in the Oven

 For a quicker method, you can dry your peppers in the oven.
 The peppers may take several hours to fully dry, depending on the size.
 Larger, thicker-skinned peppers will take longer to dry than smaller or thin-skinned chiles.
 Cut your peppers in half or quarters so the flesh is open and dries out faster.
-Place the peppers on a parchment-lined cookie sheet in a single layer.
-Dry peppers at 140 degrees.
+Place the peppers seed side up on a parchment-lined cookie sheet in a single layer.
+Bake at 125 degrees F (or your lowest setting) for several hours.
 To allow moisture to escape, keep the oven door slightly open at least a couple of inches.
 Every hour, rotate and/or flip the peppers over for even drying.
 Keep a very close eye on them and remove those that are well dried.
 Be sure to keep an eye on the peppers so they don’t burn.
 If you find peppers getting soft, brown/black, or extremely hot on the side where they touch the pan, then they’re getting cooked and you’re trying to avoid this.

 Drying Peppers in a Food Dehydrator